codi-fredericks/JS-calendar/README.md

 | `description`  | Event description. |
 | `fields`       | Array of custom fields. |

+> [!TIP]
+> You can optionally set a function to be called that returns this data
+> useful if you want to defer details to another endpoint on your site until a user clicks on the event

 #### 2.1 **Field Format**
 Each field contains: